-If you would’ve asked me 10 years ago what being sex positive meant or even what toxic masculinity is, I’d probably say “I’m totally sex positive, bro.
+If you would’ve asked me 10 years ago what being sex-positive meant or even what toxic masculinity is, I’d probably say “I’m totally sex-positive, bro.
 I live to fuck” and ask for a high-five while being wrong and proving I was affected by it at the same time.
 Most of you know me for who I am now which is completely different from who I was in the past.
 This is a story of unlearning and analysis of myself along with the world around me.
-I can’t start this story without talking about how I grew up as someone who was oblivious to the fact that my gender perception/identity functioned as a prison.
+I can’t start this story without talking about how I grew up as someone oblivious to the fact that my gender perception/identity functioned as a prison.

 Now I find that incredibly odd and wouldn’t be with someone if we weren’t able to speak about it properly.

-University began and I had my first break up.
-Holy shit, was I a mess to say the least.
+University began and I had my first break-up.
+Holy shit, was I a mess, to say the least.
 We grew into different people.
 I was more the wild one and she was more stable and calm.
 I had big dreams to be an artist that will go down in history and she knew.
 She didn’t want to get in the way of that and we broke up.
 Took me years to understand so I could rid my anger and sadness of it.
-I refused to process it in a healthy manner.
-I felt weak again, but I didn’t go the whole way of being macho about it.
+I refused to process it healthily.
+I felt weak again, but I didn’t go the whole way to being macho about it.

-Although I did distract myself through sex and alcohol, I did have my best friend who was going through a break up like me.
+Although I did distract myself through sex and alcohol, I did have my best friend who was going through a break-up like me.
 We’d meet at my place every Saturday and learn to cook and talk about how we felt.
-First time ever at 21 that I’m speaking with another man about feelings.
+It was the first time at 21 that I’m speaking with another man about feelings.
 It was the first time I told a male friend I loved him.
 I still do even when we call each other up on the phone it’s a lot of “I love you and miss you” Being nurturing isn’t limited to one gender.
 We allowed ourselves to be vulnerable and found strength in that.
 Toxic masculinity makes you believe you can’t express/feel love.
 You’re allowed to feel good and make others feel good.
 “Suck it up and keep going” as they say.
 Cherish the people around you and drop the whole lone wolf nonsense.
 You’re capable of love and being loved.
-Now with all my group calls with my guy friends it’s become normal to ask how everyone is emotionally, to complement each other, say we miss each other, and end the phone call with an “I love you” I know it sounds very small at the end of the day, but it makes a huge difference.
+Now with all my group calls with my guy friends it’s become normal to ask how everyone is emotional, to complement each other, say we miss each other and end the phone call with an “I love you” I know it sounds very small at the end of the day, but it makes a huge difference.

-At the same time this is where I discovered Tumblr.
+At the same time, this is where I discovered Tumblr.
 I’d post stupid things and asses, but articles with feminist ideas started to make their way into my feed.
-I read more and started to challenge my own ideas.
+I read more and started to challenge my ideas.
 It felt like rewiring a computer.
 Due to high school and such, the bar was set on the floor.
 I followed more and more feminist blogs and people of colour.
 My mind had a hunger to be more diverse and I felt this was important to hear other voices outside my bubble.
 I can’t say it was fun being proven wrong and knowing what you believed in was the product of a broken system.
-It was important to acknowledge and unlearn it, despite the fact that it was painful - but that’s what learning is all about, baby.
+It was important to acknowledge and unlearn it, even though it was painful - but that’s what learning is all about, baby.